Carlos1Costa/gameboy-examples/README.md

 SameBoy is an open source Game Boy (DMG) and Game Boy Color (CGB) emulator, written in portable C. Sameboy runs in a SDL frontend for Linux, and libretro as its core.
 It also includes a text-based debugger with an expression evaluator.
 Pretty good tool for the homebrew endeavour.

+To install Sameboy, download the last version from [Sameboy releases](https://github.com/LIJI32/SameBoy/releases/).
+You will need a couple of packages:

+* GCC and make (already installed)
+* SDL frontend: libsdl2 (`sudo apt install libsdl2-dev` will resolve)
+* [rgbds](https://github.com/gbdev/rgbds/releases/) for boot ROM compilation
+* [cppp](https://github.com/BR903/cppp) for cleaning up headers when compiling SameBoy as a library

+After extract the Sameboy source and fill out all the dependencies above, run `make` and `sudo make install` to install Sameboy.
+To test, call `sameboy Hello.gb` to see the example 01 running in the emulator.

 # Examples Index (GameBoy Code)

 This repository contains example programs for the Nintendo GameBoy video game console.
 The examples are originally related to this git https://github.com/flozz/gameboy-examples repository.
 I have been modified and even including news since I forked the project.
+Have fun!

 | Screenshot                                              | Name                                                       | Description                                                                  |